PublicSoftTools

 Older adults

 After age 40, most people lose 3–8% of muscle mass per decade (sarcopenia).
 BMI stays constant as weight stays the same, but body fat rises as muscle disappears.
-A 60-year-old with a "normal" BMI of 23 may carry 35% body fat.
+A 60-year-old with a "normal" BMI of 23 may carry 35–40% body fat.
 Body fat percentage catches this; BMI misses it entirely.
+The NHS is increasingly aware of this — sarcopenic obesity (high fat, low muscle, normal BMI) is a significant health risk in older adults that BMI systematically fails to detect.

 Women

 Women naturally carry more body fat than men at any given BMI due to hormonal and physiological differences.
 The BMI categories were derived from primarily male datasets.
 A woman at BMI 25 (just into "overweight") typically has much less metabolic risk than a man at the same BMI.
-Body fat percentage has gender-specific categories that account for this directly.
+Body fat percentage has gender-specific categories that account for this directly, making it a more equitable measure.

 When BMI Is Still Useful

-BMI works well as a population screening tool and for tracking weight trends over time.
+BMI remains valuable as a population screening tool and for tracking weight trends over time.
 It is quick and requires no equipment.
 For most non-athletic adults, BMI and body fat percentage broadly agree — someone with BMI 30+ is almost always at high body fat.
-BMI is also useful for children (using age-adjusted percentiles) and in clinical settings where speed matters more than precision.
+BMI is also useful for:

 Which Metric Should You Track?